agoyal1981/recipesworld/README.md

 5. Main page is displaying Veggie and Popular picks

-6. the Recipe function displays the buttons for Instructions and Ingredients but currently not working.
+6. the Recipe function displays the Pic and buttons for Instructions and Ingredients.
+On pressing the button they show relevant details.

-7. If you click on the recipe pic to view the point 6 than website is currently crashing and need to open the page from fresh.

-8. Started working on the Login and register page to develop the Rating of the recipes, was not able to complete it due to unforseen circumstances.
+7. Started working on the Login and register page to develop the Rating of the recipes, was not able to complete.

-9. will further work on this to improve.
+8. will further work on this to improve.

 # Getting Started with Create React App